Do you serve people with disabilities other than Cerebral Palsy?

 This depends on the services that your child/adult needs.
 Below is a list of our programs and their age requirements.

-Early Intervention: Newborns (0) -3 years
+Early Intervention: Birth -3 years

 Early Learning Center: 6 weeks- 5 years

-After School for Children: 3- 21 years (or pre-High school graduates)
+After School for Children: 3- 21 years (or pre-high school graduates)

-Summer Program: 3- 21 years (or pre-High school graduates)
+Summer Program: 3- 21 years (or pre-high school graduates)

 Where are the services provided?